whatsopt/XDSMjs/README.md

 ## Description
 XDSMjs is a javascript generator allowing to display a XDSM diagram within a web page.
 It is based on [D3](https://d3js.org/).
 It uses the <code>xdsm.json</code> file as input which contains required MDO information to generate the XDSM diagram.
-See the dedicated Wiki page for a description of the [XDSMjs json format](https://github.com/OneraHub/XDSMjs/wiki/XDMSjs-JSON-format).
+See the dedicated Wiki page for a description of the [XDSMjs JSON format](https://github.com/OneraHub/XDSMjs/wiki/XDSMjs-JSON-format).
 As of 0.6.0, the MDO data can be specified through data attribute.

 ## Usage